-The first major milestone for Grace International School was achieved with the completion of the first block of classrooms and administration offices.
-The building was completed in time for Grace International School to open its doors to register and receive the first intake of students.
+The first major milestone for Graceland International School was achieved with the completion of the first block of classrooms and administration offices.
+The building was completed in time for the September start of school.
+Graceland International School will open its doors to register and receive the first classes of students.

-Our fervent hope is that this first class of students will achieve great things in this academic year.
+Our fervent hope is that this group of students will achieve great things in this academic year.

 Challenging Summer Trip to Nigeria - part 2